sunny-logic/email_jarvis/README.md

 You can use this program to get around the process of installing VPN and the hassles around it like port-forwarding, Static IP, Etc.
 Although, I have OpenVPN installed and running on my Raspberry Pi 2 and used in this project to restart using OpenVPN using email.

+This can also be used to start certain programs & services on-demand when you need them and then shutdown the programs & services once the work is complete.
+This helps in security and save computing power !

 Primariry, I had to install SSMTP &  Fetchmail and do some configuration changes.

 Below are some of the command you can send via a trusted Email (Gmail) account and it will perform the required action and acknowledge you back via Email.